-In the farming town Wisconsin, death was daily business.
-During the sixth grade, for example, the school made a routine field trip to the slaughterhouse.
-A class of twelve-year-old kids entered an observation room and watched as a cow was shot in the forehead, raised by a hind leg still wriggling in the air and disemboweled in one wet, weighty purge.
+In the farming town Wisconsin of my youth, death was daily business.
+Every sixth grade class at Amery Middle School made a routine field trip to the town's slaughterhouse.
+A group of giggly twelve-year-olds entered an observation room and watched as a cow was shot in the forehead, raised by a hind leg still wriggling in the air and disemboweled.
 In a utilitarian sense, we now knew where our hamburgers came from.
 But we had also just witnessed the mysterious transformation of animate life into meat.
-As I lay in bed at night, I was left to explain to myself the moment at which the energy of consciousness leaves inanimate matter.
-What exactly did death mean now that I understood I too would also become just meat someday?
+As I lay in bed at night, I was left to explain the experience to myself.
+I pictured a dotted line moving through the solar system, as in an animated educational film, receding into darkness.
+I remembered the phrase that we chanted in church - "time without end."
+What did death mean now that I understood I too would become meat someday?

-In reaction to the brute realities of farm life, rural storytelling developed a dark folklore of madness and murder.
-When I was young in the 1970's, Ed Gein was the Wisconsin ghoul with which the older kids frightened their younger siblings.
-Mr. Gein didn’t actually kill many people; he was primarily a grave robber with a well-developed imagination.
-The most intriguing story, recounted in dimly lit basements by the older neighbor boys, was that Mr. Gein had sewn together a ‘woman suit’ of human skin so that he could become his own mother.
-Surely these basement/campfire spook stories are the ultimate progenitors of the movies that drew us to “Horror Incorporated” and to the Amery Theater; Ed Gein’s story reportedly inspired both “Psycho” and “The Texas Chainsaw Massacre.”
+In reaction to the brute realities of farm life, rural storytelling developed a dark repertoire of madness and murder.
+In the 1970's, Ed Gein was the local Wisconsin ghoul the older kids used to frightened their younger siblings.
+Mr. Gein didn’t actually kill many people we were told; he was primarily a grave robber with an elaborate imagination.
+The most intriguing story, recounted in dimly lit basements by the bigger neighbor boys, was that Mr. Gein had sewn together a ‘woman suit’ of human skin so that he could become his own mother.
+Try reconciling that image with what one saw on Saturday morning Scooby Doo cartoons!
+These basement/campfire spook stories felt like the progenitors of the movies on Horror Incorporated and, later, of the slasher films we saw at the Amery Theater; Ed Gein’s story did, in fact, inspire both Psycho and The Texas Chainsaw Massacre.

-Against the background of this real-life misery, my friends and I developed a ritual of watching teenagers brutally murdered on the screen of the Amery Theater.
-Though it seems at first contradictory, perhaps the repressed and inexplicable emotional experiences of our waking life found manageable expression in the cinematic dream of death, aesthetic catharsis in the classical sense.
-But there was also a simple social bonding in the ritual of watching the horror films together.
-If I now recall films like “Halloween,” “Friday the 13th,” “Silent Scream,” “Phantasm” and “Prom Night” in the Amery Theater at age sixteen or seventeen, what I remember most distinctly is sitting next to girls.
-The movies offered a rare opportunity for me to sit close to one of my classmates, to smell whatever fragrance was on her skin or hair.
-The primary motivation of these movies was building tension to a sudden release.
-When the shocks were sprung, we all lurched in our seats and screamed and there was a reasonable likelihood that one of the girls would involuntarily grab my hand or arm.
+By the late 1970’s, the slasher films inspired by the success of Halloween had replaced our more innocent Saturday afternoon television.
+My friends and I gathered regularly to watch the brutal murder of teenagers on the screen of the Amery Theater.
+Although it seems at first contradictory, the repressed and inexplicable emotional experience of real horror in our town may well have found manageable expression in the cinematic dream of death, aesthetic catharsis in the classical sense.
+But there was also a simple social bonding in watching horror movies together.
+If I think now about watching Silent Scream, Phantasm or Prom Night at age sixteen, the most powerful sensation I recall was sitting close to girls, smelling whatever fragrance was on their skin or hair.
+The primary mechanism of these movies was building tension to a sudden release.
+When the shocks were sprung, we all lurched in our seats, screaming, and there was a chance that one of the girls would involuntarily grab my hand or arm.

-It wasn’t difficult to convince my friends to shoot our first exploitation picture, “He Walks Among Us.”
-“Halloween,” for all of its manipulative sophistication, provided us with an accessible model: the sets were simply our own neighborhoods and houses, the actors our friends.
-We also intuitively adopted the first-person camera shot to place the viewer in the position of the killer stalking his prey.
-Everyone had their turn playing the victim: one of us was hung from a tree, I was stabbed to death and a third member of our gang was thrown down a long flight of stairs.
+After we’d seen Halloween together, I suggested to my Dungeons and Dragons group that we should make our own horror movie.
+A dungeon master functions much like a film director, organizing the collective energy toward one shared fantasy.
+Our parents all owned Super 8 cameras and projectors, the home movie format of that era, and we'd grown up watching ourselves moving on a screen in these family films like actors on television.
+We shot our first exploitation picture in 1979 - He Walks Among Us.
+Halloween, for all of its manipulative sophistication, provided us with an accessible model: the sets were simply our own neighborhoods and houses, the actors our friends.
+We also mimicked the first-person camera perspective to place the viewer in the vantage of the killer stalking his prey.
+Everyone took their turn playing the victim: Blake was hung from a tree, I was stabbed and Brad was thrown down a flight of stairs.
 My taller brother played the masked killer.
-As we sat proudly together one day after school watching our new movie, fresh from the processing lab, my friend Brad had the entrepreneurial savvy to suggest that we screen it in his garage on a Friday night and charge twenty-five cents admission.
+As we watched our new movie proudly together one day after school, fresh from the processing lab, Brad had the idea to show it in his garage on a Friday night and charge twenty-five cents admission.
 I made posters advertising the event and hung them at school.
-On the first weekend, we had to stage multiple shows to accommodate the crowd that arrived.
-We made a killing; the Roger Corman method works.)
+On the first weekend, we had to add extra screenings for the big crowd that showed up.
+We made a killing; the Roger Corman method really works.

-Our next film, “Mindless Massacre,” was a ‘campers get slaughtered in the woods’ scenario based upon “Friday the 13th.”
-I refined my blood mixture of flour, water and red food coloring and I grew more ambitious designing the special effects.
-In this movie, for example, the fingers of a clay hand are severed with an ax and plastic tubes hidden in the clay pump spurting blood.
-A girl’s head explodes when she’s shot at close range with a shotgun; for this effect, we filled a mannequin head with hamburger.
-And as a multimedia enhancement for our screenings, I created a soundtrack that we synched roughly by starting a cassette tape player on a visual cue at the film’s beginning.
+Now that we had a ready audience, we quickly made Mindless Massacre, a campers-get-murdered-in-the-woods scenario inspired by Friday the 13th.
+I refined my blood mixture of flour, water and red food coloring and grew more ambitious designing the special effects.
+The fingers of a clay hand, for example, were severed with an ax and plastic tubes hidden in the clay spurted blood.
+A girl’s head exploded when she was shot at close range with a shotgun; for this effect, we filled a mannequin head with hamburger.
+And as a cinematic enhancement, I created a soundtrack that we synched roughly by starting a cassette tape player on a visual cue at the film’s beginning.